hokuda/pcore/README.md

 ## How to build

-Simply type
+        $ make             # for RHEL7

-        $ make
+        $ make pcore.rhel8 # for RHEL8

-Then, you get pcore.zip which includes pcore script.
+Then, you get pcore.zip/pcore.rhel8.zip which includes pcore script.

 ## Prerequisites

 * pcore is written in python.
 * requires elfutils package.

-## Supported Platform
+## Tested Debugee Platform

-* Red Hat Enterprise Linux 6.x, 7.x
+* Red Hat Enterprise Linux 7.x, 8.x

+## Tested Debugger Platform

-* Fedora release 19~26
+* Fedora release 29~30

 ## How to use

-1. Send pcore.zip to your customer and ask him/her to run pcore as root and send pcore-${timestamp}.tar.bz2 to you
+1. Send pcore.zip (or pcore.rhel8.zip if RHEL8) to your customer and ask him/her to run pcore as root and send pcore-${timestamp}.tar.bz2 to you

-        # unzip pcore.zip
+        # unzip pcore(.rhel8).zip
-        # cd pcore
+        # cd pcore(.rhel8)
         # ./pcore [-options]

 2. Download and untar pcore-${timestamp}.tar.bz2 on a working directory on your setup.

         # tar jxvf pcore-${timestamp}.tar.bz2

 3. (optional) Run getdebuginfo script.
 Debuginfo files are stored in the current directory.
-Note that it works on only a platform same as your customer's platform.
+Note that it works on only a platform same as your customer's platform (RHEL7 or 8).

         # cd pcore-${timestamp}
         # ./getdebuginfo

 4. Run opencore.sh script.
 It attaches gdb on a core faking up the customer's environment.
-It works on Fedora 19/20-7, RHEL 6.x, and RHEL 7.x regardless the customer's platform.
+It works on Fedora 29-30 regardless the customer's platform.

         # ./opencore.sh